mem48/geocompr/main.md

 <p class="caption">(\#fig:continent-pop)Geographic representation of attribute aggregation by continent: total population by continent generated by `summarize()`.</p>
 </div>

-The same result can be obtained using R's base `aggregrate()` function.
-This has a slightly different syntax, requiring the grouping variable as a list:
+Using the base R function `aggregate()` you can obtain the same result with a slightly different syntax: you have to indicate the grouping variable as a `list`-object:

 ```r